What Historical Sites Should I Visit in Rome? The Top Ten

-With a legacy that spans over 2,000 years of history - and such giants from the past as Julius Caesar, Augustus and Constantine once treading its streets - the eternal city has scintillating historic attractions around every corner.
+With a legacy that spans over 2,000 years of history - and such giants from the past as Julius Caesar, Augustus and Constantine once treading its streets - the eternal city has scintillating archaeological attractions around every corner.

 Once the largest amphitheatre of Ancient Rome where gladiators, criminals and lions alike fought for their lives, the Colosseum remains a world renowned, iconic symbol of the Roman Empire.